Being A Good Boss: It Is Not What You Think It IsTheOwner2021-04-02T11:45:28-05:00

 PowerPoint/Keynote, will use templated slides

 Your sales process should start by identifying who you want your client to be, does your website?
 Before you ever met the client; what does it say about you, what message are you sending?
 Do you ask the potential client how you were referred rather than how did you hear about us?
 One way tells them how you work (referral), the other says you gather information.
 We will discuss the impressions you give a client before, during, and after meeting them.
 We will define your customer service rather than letting your client do it for you.
-The workshop will cover from (website) the first call through the entire sales process; how to prepare a contract, presentation to the client, and of course, the close.
+The workshop will cover from (website) the first call through the entire sales process from (website), how to prepare a contract, presentation to the client, and the close.
 We will also touch on a bit of project mgmt, all part of having a unified process.